 The results of the Challenge will be collaboratively developed solutions that provide real value-add to the logistics industry and its customers, based on direct user feedback and field trials, fostered by an ecosystem aimed at jointly bringing new solutions to market.

+If you are interested in becoming a Principal or Technology Partner, please sign up here.
 For an overview of the different roles and contributions of the challenge participants, review the descriptions on our IoT Challenges Overview webpage.

 Check out the latest updates from some of the innovative technology companies participating in our challenges.